|

 SWCPC 784 E1

-of the images are of saddles with designs ranging from plain to ornate.
-Also included are
+majority of the images are of saddles with designs ranging from plain to ornate.

-David Rittenhouse and Mary Dale Myres.
-The oldest of six children, Myres opened the S.D.
+son of David Rittenhouse and Mary Dale Myres.
+The oldest of six children, Myres

-for its superior craftsmanship and Myres mingled with famous western actors and
+craftsmanship and Myres mingled with famous western actors and personalities of

-personalities of his day.
-Myres marriage to Drusa Rogers produced three
+his day.
+Myres’ marriage to Drusa Rogers produced three children—S.D., Jr.,

-childrenS.D., Jr., William James, and Melrose, and his second marriage to Eva
+William James, and Melrose, and his second marriage to Eva Forkner resulted in

-Forkner resulted in no offspring.
-In 1953, Myres passed away and was buried in El
+no offspring.
+In 1953, Myres passed away and was buried in El Paso.

 Myers, S. D. "Buckaroo"